Peace Club

 Peace Club - Cocoa Beach, FL

 Peace Club is an addiction treatment center located at 1811 South Orlando Avenue in the 32931 zip code in Cocoa Beach, FL.
 It is operated by a private for-profit organization.
-Peace Club provides buprenorphine maintenance, administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Peace Club include brief intervention services, 12 step rehabilitation and motivational incentives.
-Peace Club provides 90 day and 1 year inpatient heroin rehab, outpatient heroin services and intensive outpatient heroin treatment.
-It also provides sober living, residential treatment for heroin use and residential treatment for dual diagnosis.
-Other addiction treatment offered includes treatment for internet use disorder, gambling disorder treatment and treatment for non-substance use addiction disorder.
+Peace Club provides buprenorphine maintenance, suboxone prescription and naltrexone administration.
+Some of the treatment approaches used by Peace Club include rational emotive behavioral therapy, counseling for trauma victims and motivational interviewing.
+Peace Club provides outpatient heroin treatment, long-term residential heroin rehab and partial hospitalization.
+It also provides transitional and sober living, residential treatment for dual diagnosis and residential heroin addiction treatment.
+Other addiction treatment offered includes internet use disorder treatment, gambling disorder treatment and treatment for non-substance use addiction disorder.

 Call (855) 489-3619 for 24/7 with treatment.